Breastfeeding and jaundice

 • Generally in good health

 This type of jaundice is rare and the diagnosis is usually made in healthy, thriving infants when all other causes of jaundice have been ruled out.
-It is not fully known why this type of jaundice occurs and it is rarely, if ever a good idea to discontinue breastfeeding even for a short time.
-There is no evidence to suggest that this form of jaundice is harmful so if your exclusively breastfed baby is gaining weight and is in generally good health you should almost always continue breastfeeding.
+It is not fully known why this type of jaundice occurs and it is rarely, if ever, a good idea to discontinue breastfeeding even for a short time.
+There is no evidence to suggest that this form of jaundice is harmful, so if your exclusively breastfed baby is gaining weight and in generally good health you should almost always continue nursing.

 Your baby’s G.P. or paediatrician will be able to offer advice on jaundice and answer any queries you may have.